aragonzkresearch/blog/blogo-input/posts/nouns-tech.md

 ![](img/nouns_components.png)

-> The *Delayre-layer* was included in the proposal, but it's development has not yet started, thus it is not shown in the diagram
+> The *Delay-Relayer* was included in the proposal, but its development has not yet started, thus it is not shown in the diagram

 ### 1.3 Flow overview
-1. **Wallet registration (strictly only once per wallet)** Every wallet must have been registered before the voting process is created.
+1. **Wallet registration (only once per wallet address)** Every wallet must have been registered before the voting process is created.
 This must only be done once per address.
 The owner of the wallet does not need to save any extra data because  the key pair is generated deterministically.

     * Demo: [zkRegistry using MetaMask](https://timelock.zone/MakeKeysAndRegister.mp4)
     * Webapp: https://zkreg.com/keygen
     * Main inputs:
         * Wallet address
     * Main outputs:
-        * Public key (stored in the regsitry)
+        * Public key (stored in the registry)
         * Private key
     * Gas cost: ~45k